NANOPHOTONIC-RESEARCH-SOCIETY-AT-PEC/Dr_NEENA_GUPTA_CLASSROOM/Assignments/Assignment-4.md

 **The case study document should be written in word format, Times new roman (text size = 12) for body and text size = 14 for Headings.**

-**Add relevant figures to explain the literature in terms of your interpretation (Some original and creative figure representations are anticipated)**
+**Add relevant figures, Tabular form of datasets to explain the literature in terms of your interpretation (Some original and creative figure representations are also anticipated)**

 **Minimum Word Length = 1500 while no limite for max limit**

-**Yoou must also cite the research articles as IEEE format ( example [1] means reference 1 and add the bibliography at the end as follows**
+**You must also cite the research articles as IEEE format ( example [1] means reference 1 and add the bibliography at the end as follows**

 [1] Shi, B.; Calabretta, N.; Jordan, R.S.
 Numerical Simulation of an InP Photonic Integrated Cross-Connect for Deep Neural Networks on Chip.
 Appl.
 Sci.
 2020, 10, 474.